 Inclusive Ceremonies will help you defeat these 3 ceremony-writing challenges #Sponsors#ceremony#industry insiders#new jersey#new york#officiant April 24 | Guest post by Cristina Kollet This business paid a fee to be listed on Offbeat Bride because they feel their products and services are a great fit with offbeat philosophies… and we agree.
 Learn more about our ads.
 Cristina, our sponsor from Inclusive Ceremonies, is a Master Life-Cycle Celebrant based in New Jersey who is full of awesome tips for common ceremony problems.
 Cristina officiating Kate and Mike's Renaissance handfasting I love when couples give me a challenge.
 I know couples work hard to make their wedding day a special reflection of who they are.
 Some couples craft every detail of their wedding day only to find that there are limits to what they can control in the most personal moment of their wedding day — their ceremony.
 So many times they are told "you can't do that in a wedding ceremony."
 My job is to say yes you can.
 And here's how… Suzan and Roger's pine-bough chuppah and Imbolc fire Challenge #1: Your beliefs or backgrounds differ from those of your families Inclusive Ceremonies is also featured in our Offbeat Vendors guide!
 Sometimes it's challenging for couples when they come from different traditions or when their beliefs are different from their families.
 Many of my couples are interfaith or multicultural and want to have a ceremony that makes everyone feel included, but still sets the tone for their marriage going forward.
 My solution is to work to try and balance different beliefs, and even different languages to create a ceremony that doesn't alienate your guests, even if the ceremony is very different from what they are used to.
 For example Suzan and Roger's wedding brought together traditional Jewish elements with Pagan symbolism in a ceremony that took place before a roaring fire on Imbolc Eve.
 Brittany and Chris Challenge #2: Incorporating your offbeat passions Brittany and Chris met at a Phish concert and love their music.
 Normally when music is the jumping-off point for a ceremony, I’ll look to the group in question for romantic songs we might quote or play during the ceremony.
 But my study of Phish lyrics didn’t reveal a lot of romance.
 So instead, we looked to Brittany and Chris’ love story and wove in quotes by Phish, and other musicians and songs that would be meaningful to them.
 Marissa and Matt Challenge #3: Combining seemingly mismatched themes Marisa and Matt had two very different themes in mind for their wedding.
 They found deep meaning in stones, and wanted to include river rocks in their ceremony by a stream, but they also wanted The Princess Bride to be a part of their wedding — but not just the "Mawiage" speech.
 For their ceremony, I created several rituals using stones — from casting their doubts into the river, to gathering the love of their friends and family.
 They even set their vows in stone with an oathing stone.
 To bring in the Princess Bride, I talked about their adventure together and things that were "inconceivable."
 I told their story of a proposal that was fraught with more pitfalls than a fire swamp and of course we talked about "Mawiage."
 Or as Marrisa put it: Of course, at the beginning of the planning process, our ceremony ideas were a mangled mess.
 And Cristina did an amazing job of taking that mess and turning it into a beautiful ceremony that everyone RAVED about.
 You can craft beautiful ceremonies that can include anything from telling your love story to even unique rituals created just for you.
 Trust me, I've written and performed ceremonies from a Renaissance-themed wedding to a ceremony with me standing on the groom's favorite motorcycle.
 If you're getting married in the New York or New Jersey areas, another ceremony challenge has just been solved.
 You can hire Cristina to officiate your wedding and instantly solve all your ceremony problems!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Guest post written by Cristina Kollet I believe that in order for a ceremony to be truly meaningful, it should reflect the values, beliefs, customs and wishes of the participants; whether they are traditional, unique or something in between.
-Let me work with you to create a personalized ceremony that fits your needs and reflects who you are. http://inclusiveceremonies.com PREVIOUS How to find vintage-style bridal shoes in larger sizes NEXT Bringing the glamour to a North Carolina courthouse wedding Show/Hide comments [ 0 ] Join the conversation Cancel Reply Your email address will not be published.
+Let me work with you to create a personalized ceremony that fits your needs and reflects who you are. http://inclusiveceremonies.com PREVIOUS How to find vintage-style bridal shoes in larger sizes NEXT Obvious and outdated: is my work here done?
+Show/Hide comments [ 0 ] Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.